BritishPandaChick/100-days-of-code/log.md

 **Thoughts** While looking at examples on CodePen, I found a great zombie design that seemed interesting to try.
 Originally it wasn't working out and I was ready to scrap the entire project.
 The problem was the face was just a sideways circle with two outlines for the mouth.
 I took a look at some of the code for the project I was inspired by and discovered another div tag was used to help move the face down towards the middle of the page.
 Once I added the container div tag, the shapes I originally had on the browser started to come together to make the face.

 **Link(s) to work**: [Daily CSS Images Challenge Day 17-Zombie](https://codepen.io/BritishPandaChick/full/yzBKeZ/)

+### Day 27: September 12, 2017

+**Today's Progress**: Made a vampire for Daily CSS Images challenge.

+**Thoughts** I found a great example of a vampire head on CodePen that I wanted to replicate, but the head was too small.
+I decided to play around with the width and height on many of the elements to see if I could improve the size so it was a little bit bigger.
+The challenge for today's project was the teeth.
+The teeth were still pretty small and it was hard finding the right size so they were visible.
+As I finished the project, I noticed the head is not quite in the center of the page but has shift a bit to the right.
+For now, I'm satisfied with what I made.
+I might go back later and see if I can add some changes to the margins so the head can be a little more in the center of the page.

+**Link(s) to work**: [Daily CSS Images Day 18-Vampire](https://codepen.io/BritishPandaChick/full/veYWZx/)